iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 ```

 Now we need to go back to MenuItem View and add above SearchBar in its View hierarchy.
 Also we need to add
-a menuFilter function which will filter HeaderItem based on searchText so that only those HeaderItems are displayed
+a menuFilter function which will filter `HeaderItem` based on searchText so that only those `HeaderItem's` are displayed
-wherein SubHeaderItem contains the searchText.
+wherein `SubHeaderItem` contains the searchText.

 ```swift
 struct MenuView: View {